-We talk being creative in Hong Kong, the beauty of imperfections and whether or not you should ethically be sharing other people's work on Instagram with street photographer Michael Kistler
+We talk being creative in Hong Kong, the beauty of imperfections, and whether or not you should ethically be sharing other people's work on Instagram with street photographer Michael Kistler.

 Hong Kong has a buzzing creative scene if you know where to look.
 From great underground live music venues to arthouse movie theatres and the best Hong Kong bookstores, the diverse mix of cultures here in the city mean that there’s always something for everyone.
-Originally from Minneapolis in the United States, Michael Kistler moved from banking to teaching before making the jump to street photographer.
-We recently sat down with the Hong Kong-based artist to find out more about life as a creative in The 852.
+Originally from Minneapolis in the United States, Michael Kistler moved from banking to teaching before making the jump to becoming a street photographer.
+We sat down with the Hong Kong-based artist to find out more about life as a creative in the 852.

 An interview with Michael Kistler